 Long layering tanks

-I have a white and a black maternity one.
-Pretty sure it is this one from Target.
+I have a white and a black maternity one that are this one from Target.
 In the first trimester, I wore them to make them the "baby fat" smoother.
 Now, I am still wearing a lot of my regular shirts, but they are a smidge too short.
 I wear the tanks under pretty much everything so I don't give a belly peep show.

 These are just crazy comfy.
 The one in the middle is maternity, but the other 2 aren't.
 All still fit me now.
 Maxi dresses are perfect in summer and are still a big fall trend with a cardigan or jacket over the top.